quanganhtranngo/quanganhtranngo.github.io/content/research.md

 ## Posters

+**Tran, Q. N.** (February, 2023).
+Racialized Sexism: An Intersectional Examination of Women’s Bodily Displays.
+Poster at the Society for Personality and Social Psychology (SPSP) Atlanta, Georgia 2023. [[view here]](/SPSP2023_Tran.pdf)

 **Tran, Q.A.N.** (July, 2022).
 Race, Gender, and Power: An Intersectional Examination of Women of Color’s Bodily Displays.
-Poster at the International Society for Gesture Studies (ISGS) Chicago 2022 - Gesture: From Description to Application [[view here]](/racegenderpower_isgs_poster.pdf)
+Poster at the International Society for Gesture Studies (ISGS) Chicago 2022 - Gesture: From Description to Application. [[view here]](/racegenderpower_isgs_poster.pdf)

 **Tran, Q.A.N.** (May, 2021).
 The Effects of Intolerance of Uncertainty on Self-Control.
 Poster at the Association for Psychological Sciences (APS) Virtual Convention and Poster Showcase. [[view here]](/intoleranceofuncertainty_selfcontrol_Poster.pdf)